 The three distinct groups of people involved in a process of liquidation are the shareholders, the creditors, and the employees.
 There is an established pecking order as to who receives payments for their claims when company assets have been liquidated.

-Typically, the first group to get paid after liquidation is the ‘secured creditors’ along with any legal fees that come with their battle to collect their money.
+Typically, the first to get paid after liquidation are the ‘secured creditors’ along with any legal fees that come with their battle to collect their money.
 Second in line are the unsecured creditors which include employees who are owed money.
 If no money is available to be paid, employees are protected somewhat by the FGTS who payout at least some salary and contribute to social security payments whilst staff remain unemployed.
 Partners and shareholders are last in line to be paid.

-Common FAQs for Liquidation in Brazil
+FAQs for liquidation in Brazil

 Based on our extensive experience these are the common questions and doubts of our clients when liquidating a local entity